glendont/clubhouse_analytics/README.md

 and more.
 This is a quick hack project to test a proof of concept to generate this data off of screenshots.

-1. Periodically I screen shot the room during a Clubhouse event
+1. Periodically screenshot the room during a Clubhouse event

-2. I upload these screenshots to a S3 bucket
+2. Upload screenshots to a S3 bucket

-3. Amazon Textract extracts the timestamp of the phone and all names of users in the event
+3. Run this tool.
+Amazon Textract extracts the timestamp of the screenshot in the image and all usernames active in the event.

-4. This data populates a timeseries database in Amazon Timestream
+4. Extracted data populates a timeseries database in Amazon Timestream

-5. This data provides when a user was first seen, last seen, average count in the room, max count in the room, and additional metrics that may be of interest.
+5. Timestream is populated with enough data to provide when a user was first seen, last seen, average count in the room, max count in the room, and additional metrics that may be of interest.

-Currently there is no cloudformation to populate the infrastructure which I may add.
+Currently there is no cloudformation to populate the infrastructure.
+I may spend the time to add this, but ultimately this is just a quick hack side project.
 I am crossing my fingers that analytics gets released and I can just archive this project.
 If you are interested in using it, the core pieces you need are:

 1. AWS Account